 A wonderful, challenging, and enlightening journey has come to an end.
 Like every great project, it was made possible by the people who helped me along the way: My family, my friends, Eli, Eli’s family, the artists I read and the artists I met, my hosts, and, of course, the readers of this blog.
 Many thanks to you all.
 It will certainly not be my last literary travel project, so stay tuned for alerts from this site.

 Sometime during the 17-hour-trainride from Portland to San Francisco, the lush forests of the Pacific Northwest turn into the hills covered by yellow and green grasslands and bushes that surround the Bay Area.
-The change in landscape coincides with a change in culture.
+The Ohlone people, including the Yelamu, are the original inhabitants of the area that is now San Francisco.
+They were the largest group of Native Americans south of the Coast Salish before European settlement expanded from the East Coast.
+Now their traces are few and far in between.
+The time of Spanish colonization and Mexican affiliation, however, is still present in many place and street names.
 Books, Booths, and Burritos in San Francisco weiterlesen